Immigration, Trump and you: 5 things happening now, and why they matter

 People on both sides of the aisle -- and a majority of Americans -- say they support helping so-called Dreamers, undocumented immigrants who came to the United States as children.
 But the devil, as always, will be in the details.
 And there's a major deadline looming.

 The Trump administration has announced that Deferred Action for Childhood Arrivals, or DACA, is ending on March 5.
-The program, created by the Obama administration, gave Dreamers a chance to stay in the United States without fear of deportation and get two-year work permits.
-Now roughly 700,000 of them are in limbo.
-If Congress doesn't pass a legislative solution, about 1,000 Dreamers will lose their protections every day once the March 5 deadline passes until all their two-year permits expire.
+The program, created by the Obama administration, gave Dreamers a chance to stay in the United States without fear of deportation and to get two-year work permits.
+Now roughly 700,000 of them are in limbo, waiting for Congress to pass a legislative solution before time runs out.

+The ruling Tuesday by a federal judge in California threw a surprise twist into the mix.
+US District Judge William Alsup blocked the Trump administration's DACA rollback plan, ordering officials to continue processing renewal applications.
+It's not clear how the judge's decision to will play out, whether officials will appeal and what impact this could have on negotiations over a DACA fix on Capitol Hill.

 Lawmakers are kicking around a number of options, with the Trump administration indicating it supports a fix -- with conditions.
 But it's still unclear what those conditions will be once negotiations have finished.
 One key point for Trump: Any DACA deal must come with increased border security, including possible funding for the wall.